 Former bank examiner for the Federal Deposit Insurance Corporation.
 Widely published in empirical corporate finance areas and member of American Finance Association.
 Recipient of numerous Katz teaching and research awards.

-Katz MBAs differentiate themselves by pursuing certificates and concentrations.
+University of Pittsburgh Katz Graduate School MBAs differentiate themselves by pursuing certificates and concentrations.
 The concentration reinforces a rock-solid foundation in a business discipline (finance, marketing, strategy, etc.).
-The certificate complements this concentration, by providing a cross-disciplinary focus in a second critical area.
+The certificate complements this concentration by providing a cross-disciplinary focus in a second critical area.

-Katz certificates take 10.5 credits to complete.
+Katz MBA certificates require 10.5 credits to complete.
 Featuring a mix of required and elective courses, each certificate contains a mandatory experience-based learning component.
-Full-time students must earn at least one certificate, although students can create a competitive edge by earning multiple certificates.
-For part-time and joint- and dual-degree students, certificates are optional, though strongly encouraged.
+Full-time MBA students must earn at least one certificate, although students can create a competitive edge by earning multiple certificates.
+For Professional MBA and joint- and dual-degree students, certificates are optional, though strongly encouraged.

-Our certificates are fluid by their very nature.
-They help the Katz MBA adapt and stay agile.
-And they illustrate the importance of collaboration across business areas.
-We recently expanded the number of Katz certificate offerings and retooled our existing certificates, ensuring they are closely aligned with market demands.
+University of Pittsburgh Katz Graduate School MBA certificates are fluid by their very nature.
+They help the MBA student adapt and stay agile, and they illustrate the importance of collaboration across business areas.
+The Katz Graduate School recently expanded the number of MBA certificate offerings and retooled our existing certificates, ensuring they are closely aligned with market demands.

-Current students should contact Student Services or their advisor for more information.
-Katz MBA Certificates are only available for degree-seeking students who are enrolled at the Joseph M. Katz Graduate School of Business.
+Current MBA students should contact advisors for more information.
+University of Pittsburgh Katz Graduate School MBA Certificates are only available for degree-seeking students who are enrolled at the Katz Graduate School of Business.
 Non-degree participants interested in a business certificate should visit the Katz Center for Executive Education.